danielrosehill/ImpactWeightedAccounts/README.md

 # Impact Weighted Accounts: Datasets And Visualisations

 ![](images/negandpos.png)

+*Above: an example visualisation derived from the Impact Weighted Accounts Initiative (IWAI) product impact dataset (2021).
+The left column shows companies with the most positive monetised impact created, organised from highest to lowest.
+The right column shows the companies with the most negative total monetised impact created, organised from "highest" (most negative) to lowest (least negative)*

 This Github repository was created to host data releases and data visualisations for prospective impact-weighted accounting methodologies.